What’s The Best Pool Thermometer (2019 Guide)

 It’s also got a rope tether so you can tie it to the side of the pool to keep it in place.

-Customers like it because it stays afloat without tipping over, which can be a problem with thermometers that are unequally balanced.
+Customers like it because it stays afloat without tipping over, which can be a problem with devices that are unequally balanced.

-This analog thermometer from Aquatix (click here to check the price on Amazon) is built to last with sturdy plastics and waterproof fittings.
+This analog unit from Aquatix (click here to check the price on Amazon) is built to last with sturdy plastics and waterproof fittings.

 Its large print makes it easy to read and easy to use, and it reads up to 100 degrees fahrenheit.